-This simulation framework has similarities to those presented by Schnute and Haigh [7] and Puerta et al. [6], however, efforts were focused on developing a series of general and accessible functions to simplify the process of testing multiple sampling scenarios and analytical pathways.
+This simulation framework has similarities to those presented by Schnute and Haigh [14] and Puerta et al. [15], however, efforts were focused on developing a series of general and accessible functions to simplify the process of testing multiple sampling scenarios and analytical pathways.
 The steps taken to simulate surveys of spatial, age-structure populations are outlined below.
-First we outline the equations underlying the package in the Model structure section and then move into a vignette of the package under the Using SimSurvey section.
-While the core of this paper focuses on how to use this package, it is important to note that the defaults of the package are based on a case study.
-Output from default function calls are therefore relevant to the case study and these results are described and discussed in S1 Appendix.
+We first outline the equations underlying the package (Model structure section) and then move into a vignette (Core functions section).
+The core functions of the package are largely demonstrated using default settings, and these settings are based on a case study (see for S1 Appendix details).
+Several of the results from the case study are described and discussed in the Interpretation section as they highlight the utility of the package.
+Finally, we provide some guidance on how to modify default settings to suit specific needs (Parameterisation section) and then move onto discuss the potential uses and future directions of the package (Discussion section).

 Model structure

 In this section, we describe the framework currently implemented in the SimSurvey package.
 With this framework, we tried to strike a balance between realism, simplicity, generality and computational feasibility.
 The framework follows four general steps: 1) simulate a spatially-aggregated age-structured population; 2) distribute the population throughout a spatial grid, imposing correlation across space, time and age; 3) sample the population using random sampling; and, 4) obtain population estimates using a design-based analysis.
 Though there is a degree of flexibility in each of these steps, users can circumvent specific components by applying user defined equations, inputs and/or analyses.
-Details on how to use the package and, if desired, circumvent some aspects of its structure are outlined in the Using SimSurvey section.
+Details on how to use the package and, if desired, circumvent some aspects of its structure are outlined in the Core functions section.

 Simulate abundance